Glass Trinity, Chapter 11: Bonds of Fate

 There was no courtesy between men who had nothing to say to each other.
-Sasuke dashed toward Saizō while Satto and his Uzumaki soldiers spread out to handle Saizō's teammates.
-Sasuke began with two exploding kunai, throwing one directly at Saizō and the other behind him.
-The tags detonated and Sasuke jumped high into the air.
-Saizō was neither in his original position nor in the genjutsu trap Sasuke knew from experience he liked set at the start of battles.
-The sky opened up in front of Sasuke's face in midair, dripping something black and viscous, darker than the night.
-Saizō's pale hand reached out from the dimensional warp.
+Sasuke dashed at Saizō, while Satto and his Uzumaki soldiers spread out to handle Saizō's teammates.
+Sasuke began with two exploding kunai, throwing one directly at Saizō and the other behind himself.
+The tags detonated, and Sasuke jumped high into the air.
+Saizō was neither in his original position nor in the genjutsu trap Sasuke knew from experience he liked to set at the start of battles.
+The sky opened in a wet smile in front of Sasuke's face and dripped something black and viscous, darker than the night.
+Saizō's pale hand reached out from the illusory dimensional warp.

 "You know me so well," his voice echoed in Sasuke's ear.

 Drawing two tantō from his hips, Sasuke channeled chakra through his body and spun, faster and faster.
-The daggers' edges sliced the wind around him, and Saizō withdrew his genjutsu.
+The daggers' edges sliced the wind around him, powered by elemental chakra, and Saizō withdrew his genjutsu.
 Sasuke landed on his feet.
-Saizō stood a ways off, poised as always.

 Sasuke didn't give him an inch, knowing that time was Saizō's greatest advantage in battle.
 Time to think, to prepare, to sneak up on his target under the cover of darkness.
-There were no rules when fighting him, and no victory was dirty.
+There could be no rules when fighting him, and no victory was dirty.
 Sasuke readied his daggers and prepared to change his course at a moment's notice.
-If he could just get close enough to Saizō to engage him in taijutsu, he could win this fast.
+If he could just get close enough to Saizō to engage him in taijutsu, he could win this.

 Saizō ran to meet him, but as he drew closer, he changed into something else.
-His smile widened, reaching his ears and opening up to reveal a gaping maw with rows of serrated teeth, long, and a salivating, red tongue.
+His smile widened, reaching his ears and opening up to reveal a gaping maw with rows of serrated teeth and a salivating, red tongue.
 His hands grew into talons, and he slashed at Sasuke.
-Fighting the urge to recoil, Sasuke rammed his dagger into the creature's forehead.
+Fighting the urge to recoil—it's only an illusion!—Sasuke rammed his daggers into the creature's forehead.
 Blood spurted from the wound, but Sasuke didn't let up.
-He used it as a jumping off point to launch himself into the air once more and run through hand seals.
+His momentum carried him high into the air once more, and he quickly ran through a round of hand seals.

-He rubbed his hands together and birthed flames, which grew to an enormous size as he flew.
-They coiled together in the shape of a fat serpentine creature, which crawled through the air toward Saizō's apparition.
-The flames slammed into the creature and collided with the earth, burrowing underground.
+He rubbed his hands together and birthed flames and burning ash, which grew to an enormous size as he flew.
+They coiled together in the shape of a fat, serpentine creature, which crawled through the air toward Saizō's apparition.
+The sentient cinders slammed into the apparition and collided with the earth, burrowing underground.
 The superheated air was enough to break Saizō's genjutsu and reveal his true location—directly behind Sasuke with a kunai ready to slit his throat.

 Sasuke twisted and grabbed the kunai with his bare hand, ignoring the pain as it slashed his palm, and yanked as hard as he could.
 Saizō grunted in surprise and lost his balance.
 It was just enough for Sasuke to land a hard kick to his stomach.
-Saizō flew backward several yards and crashed through the wall of a nearby dwelling.
+Saizō flew backwards and crashed through the wall of a nearby dwelling.

 "All right," he said.
 "Let's play."